What does it mean to fear God?

-I think the problem is fear gets a bad rap in our culture.
-We think of fear as something unhealthy that should be avoided.
-And that’s certainly true of some fear.
-But there’s different kinds of fear and not all fear is bad.
+The problem is we don’t have a proper understanding of what fear is.
+We think of fear as unhealthy and something that should be avoided.
+And in some cases that’s certainly true.
+But not all kinds of fear are bad.

 We’ll look at what the Bible says about fearing God in a minute.
 But first, I want to look at a few different kinds of fear.
 Because to understand the fear of the Lord meaning we first have to define what fear is.

-In western culture, we tend to only view fear as one thing, but in reality, there are multiple kinds of fear.
+The problem is in western culture we tend to only view fear as one thing, but in reality, there are multiple kinds of fear.
 And the Biblical meaning of fearing God is different from how many of us think of fear.